SovnSkyrim/QWEST/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

+**Windows is reporting that a virus has been detected**:

+Windows 10 has started to auto quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2 saying a threat was detected.
+This is a known false postive confirmed by the MO2 Devs.
+You can fix this by adding an exemption for MO2 Folder to your Antivirus.
+An example for windows defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ### Post-Installation

 ## Copy Game Folder Files